moveit/moveit.ros.org/install-moveit2/source/index.markdown

 ### Install <img src="/assets/install_page/ros_logo.jpeg"/>

 Install ROS2 [Foxy](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html), [Galactic](https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html), or [Rolling](https://docs.ros.org/en/rolling/Installation/Ubuntu-Install-Debians.html) following the installation instructions.
 We recommend Foxy for stable latest LTS distribution needs, Galactic for general use case that has the latest features with a stable distribution and Rolling for contributing to MoveIt 2.
-Currently the [main branch](https://github.com/ros-planning/moveit2) of MoveIt 2 is tested and should compile on both Rolling and Galactic.
+Currently the [main branch](https://github.com/ros-planning/moveit2) of MoveIt 2 is supported on both Rolling and Galactic.
 For Foxy please use the [foxy branch](https://github.com/ros-planning/moveit2/tree/foxy) and the relevant build instructions below.

 Use the desktop installation and don't forget to source the setup script.